98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 Specifically, Debian Buster and Bullseye both on the same zpool, as well as an ext4-based installation of Ubuntu for recovery purposes.

 Zpool name = data
-Data set hierarchy (bold datasets have no mountpoint and are for organization purposes only):
+Dataset hierarchy (bold datasets have no mountpoint and are for organization purposes only):
 - **data/dpool**
 - data/dpool/buster
 - data/dpool/home